-I‘ve been blogging 5 days a week for almost 4 1/2 years now, and in that time I think I’ve learned quite a bit about what it takes to run a successful blog.
+I‘ve been blogging 5 days a week for many years now, and in that time I think I’ve learned quite a bit about what it takes to run a successful blog.
 It’s been quite a roller coaster ride.

-I’ve been through ups as I watched my site take off after the 2008 economic crash, and I’ve been through downs when my site took a big search traffic hit after Google’s Panda update in 2011.
+I’ve been through ups as I watched my site take off after the 2008 economic crash, and I’ve been through downs when my site took a big search traffic hit after Google’s Panda update in 2011 and beyond.

 Today i wanted to write a few things that I’ve learned about blogging, and what new bloggers should consider when they’re starting up their own blogs.
 Hopefully I’ll dispel a few misconceptions in the process.